sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 security controls across the medical device system—which include management, technical, and operational controls—there is no reasonable assurance of safety and effectiveness.
+Additionally, deficiencies in the design of selected security controls or the implementation of those controls

+(^42) There are useful frameworks to use in the generation of these design inputs including the OWASP Security by design principles, AAMI/ISA-62443-4-1, as well as medical device specific frameworks including the Hippocratic Oath for Connected Medical Devices, Building Code for Medical Device Software Security, and IEC 81001-5-1.
+For a specific implementation of the OWASP Security by design principles, see the Medical Device and Health IT Joint Security Plan version 2 (JSP2).

-Additionally, deficiencies in the design of selected security controls or the implementation of those controls can have dramatic impacts on a device’s ability to demonstrate or maintain its safety and effectiveness.
+can have dramatic impacts on a device’s ability to demonstrate or maintain its safety and effectiveness.